o-gs/dji-firmware-tools/README.md

 ### comm_serial2pcap.py

-DJI serial bus sniffer with DUPC packetizer and PCap output format.
+DJI serial bus sniffer with DUML packetizer and PCap output format.

-The script captures data from two UARTs and wraps single DUPC packets with PCap headers.
+The script captures data from two UARTs and wraps single DUML packets with PCap headers.
 Packets CRC is checked before the data is passed to the PCap file or FIFO pipe.
 Any tool with pcap format support can then be used to analyse the data (ie. Wireshark).